rominaba/finance-tracker/frontend/README.md

 A key feature of the frontend is real-time updates using WebSockets.
 Instead of requiring manual refresh, the dashboard and transaction views automatically update whenever data changes, ensuring consistency across multiple tabs.

+A system status card was added that checks backend health and updates automatically.
+Combined with WebSockets, both the data and system status stay synchronized in real time.

 # WebSockets Implementation

 WebSockets implemented to enable real-time updates.